Logo St.Gallen Breast Cancer Conference

 Against: Monica Morrow, Philip Poortmans

-Chairs: Hal Burstein / Michael Gnant / Meteb Al-Foheidi
+Chairs: Harold Burstein / Michael Gnant / Meteb Al-Foheidi

 Crawling towards cure – small steps of clinical benefit in HR+ (De-escalation, combination, new drugs?
 SERDs?)